-Sub-Committees may be appointed by the Executive Committee as required for the purpose of furthering the objects of the club.
+Sub-Committees may be appointed by the Executive Committee as required for the purpose of furthering the objectives of the Club.
 All Sub-Committees shall come under the control of, and report to, the Executive Committee.

+Custody of Records, Securities and Documents.

+In accordance with The Act, the Secretary will maintain the Register of Members and keep custody of all books, documents and securities of the Club, with the exception of financial records that are the responsibility of the Treasurer.
+The Secretary will provide Members with access free of charge to the Members register, all books, documents and minutes of general meetings,

+The Executive Committee may refuse to permit a Member to inspect records of the Club that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Club.

 5. Powers of the Executive Committee

-The Executive Committee shall manage and control the affairs of the club, subject to such sanction to any of the acts as aforesaid. and shall have power to perform all such acts, deeds and things as considered by them desirable or necessary for the management of the club, its property and affairs other than the negotiation of property of the club, the granting or accepting of leases of any land or buildings the property of the club for any terms and all other measures in any way extending the liabilities of the club beyond the assets and estimated revenue of the club, which shall require the sanction of a General Meeting of the club.
+The Executive Committee shall manage and control the affairs of the Club, subject to such sanction to any of the acts as aforesaid and shall have power to perform all such acts, deeds and things as considered by them desirable or necessary for the management of the Club, its property and affairs other than the negotiation of property of the Club, the granting or accepting of leases of any land or buildings the property of the Club for any terms and all other measures in any way extending the liabilities of the Club beyond the assets and estimated revenue of the Club, which shall require the sanction of a General Meeting of the Club.

+The quorum at an Executive Committee Meeting shall be the presence of (or by the participation of through the use of appropriate simultaneous two way communications technology) five of the Members of the Executive Committee.
+The Committee must ensure that accurate minutes are taken and kept of all committee meetings.

-The Executive Committee may from time to time make, alter and repeal Standing Instructions regulating the use of the clubhouse and facilities, the admission of guests, the holding of any on-water activity and generally for the good conduct of the affairs of the club.
-Such Standing Instructions shall not be inconsistent with the rules of the club and shall be construed as part of the rules of the club.
+The Executive Committee may from time to time make, alter and repeal Club By Laws regulating the use of the clubhouse and facilities, the admission of guests, the holding of any on-water activity and generally for the good conduct of the affairs of the Club.
+Such Club By Laws shall not be inconsistent with the rules of the Club and shall be construed as part of the Rules of the Club.

-The Public Officer under the Associations Incorporation Act 1981 shall be appointed by the Executive Committee.

-The Executive Committee shall decide the interpretation of the Constitution and any dispute or difference which may arise as to the meaning or interpretation of these Rules and Standing Instructions, or as to the powers of the Officers and/or General Committee and such decisions shall be final and binding upon all members of the club.
+The Executive Committee shall decide the interpretation of the Constitution and any dispute or difference which may arise as to the meaning or interpretation of these Rules and Club By Laws, or as to the powers of the Officer Bearers and/or General Committee Members and such decisions shall be final and binding upon all Members of the Club.

 6. Meetings

+General Meeting

+The Executive Committee may convene a General Meeting whenever it thinks fit.

 The Secretary shall at least twenty one days before any General Meeting send to every Member a notice of such Meeting stating the time when and place where it will be held and the business that will be brought before it.
 No business other than business of a formal nature shall be brought forward at any meeting unless notice shall have been duly given as herein provided.
 Any proposed amendments to the Constitution shall be notified to all Members with the notice of the Meeting.